johannessen/bhcalendarchives/README.txt

 == Changelog ==

+* 0.3 - now the number of posts appears when you roll-over a month
 * 0.2 - now you can display the months in two digits or first letter or first three letters
 * 0.1.2 - added the Dutch translation
 * 0.1.1 - adding option in the "Presentation / Widgets" menu to change the title of the widget 'Archives'.
 Plugin now ready to internationalization